Robotics & Artificial Intelligence BSc (Hons)

 How you'll study

-The programme is delivered through a combination of lectures, student-led seminars, workshops, group tutorials, practicals and technology enhanced learning.
+The robotics and AI programme is delivered through a combination of lectures, student-led seminars, workshops, group tutorials, practicals and technology enhanced learning.
 Classes are highly interactive, with the practical application of concepts a key factor, including cases drawn from real-life.

 You will also have the opportunity to develop your employability profile through a work placement.